-Kessler Fellows is an entrepreneurship program rooted in the College of Engineering.
-The program is open to juniors studying a STEM-related field that have a strong interest in entrepreneurship.
-Students will engage in a semester-long immersion aimed to help them cultivate their entrepreneurial readiness before their summer experience with a startup.
+Kessler Fellows is an entrepreneurship program rooted in Cornell Engineering.
+The program is open to all juniors at Cornell University that have a strong interest in entrepreneurship.

 Eligibility and Selection

-Through the generosity of Andrew J. Kessler ‘80 EE, Fellows receive a weekly stipend during their summer internship and travel costs will be covered.
+Summer funding is provided through the generosity of Andrew J. Kessler ‘80 EE.
+Fellows will receive a weekly stipend during their internship and have all travel costs covered.

 Georgia working at her fellowship